 all new employees at the beginning of their employment (e.g., as part of their new hire packets); and

 any current employee, within 10 days after that employee notifies her immediate supervisor that she is pregnant.

 It’s recommended that employers obtain a corresponding acknowledgement of receipt of notice and that employers update their corresponding personnel policies, as well as train their supervisors to ensure full compliance with the Act and its various notice requirements.

 While the Act does not become fully effective until October 1, 2017, these notice provisions became effective in June of 2017.

-Amy McGeever focuses her practice on representing private and public employers in employment matters involving claims of harassment, discrimination, retaliation, and wrongful termination.
-Additionally, Amy handles administrative charges filed with the Equal Employment Opportunity Commission and the Nevada Equal Rights Commission.
-Prior to joining Ogletree, Amy worked as an associate at a boutique employment litigation firm where she counseled clients in both Nevada and California.
-Amy attended...
+Amy McGeever focuses her practice on representing private and public employers in a broad range of labor and employment matters in Nevada and California.
+She routinely defends employers against claims of wrongful termination, discrimination, harassment, and retaliation.
+Amy frequently handles administrative charges filed with the Equal Employment Opportunity Commission and the Nevada Equal Rights Commission.
+In addition to her litigation work, Amy devotes a portion of her practice to providing...